 'The domain model that was created is a really nice supplement.
 It actually is a prerequisite for Spinque's unique approach: uniformly applicable customization.'

 The knowledge graph enables fine-grained information access.
-For example city councilors want to confront fellow councilors and alderpersons with statements they previously made.
+For example city councillors want to confront fellow councillors and alderpersons with statements they previously made.
 These statements are contained in minutes of meetings and can be searched and found as such.
 This is time-consuming however.
 Spinque extracted the statements from the minutes and added them as separate entities to the knowledge graph of the municipality.
-City councilors can now directly search for statements about particular topics and uttered by particular persons from specific parties.
+City councillors can now directly search for statements about particular topics and uttered by particular persons from specific parties.
 This way relevant statements can be found easier and quicker.

-After the prototype phase the team deployed the search engine into production.
+After the prototype phase the team deployed the search engine into production under the name U-reka.
 During this process information specialists of the municipality were trained as search designers.
-In the future they will adjust the search engine themselves and possibly design search solutions for other information needs within the municipality.
+In the future they will adjust U-reka themselves and possibly design search solutions for other information needs within the municipality.

-Spinque puts Erwin and his team in charge of their search and enables city councilors to find relevant information easily and quickly.
+Spinque puts Erwin and his team in charge of their search and enables city councillors to find relevant information easily and quickly.